VonStroheim/vshf-config-manager/README.md

 $settings->registerObserver('settingB', MyObserver::class);
 ```

-### Resource properties observers
+### Resource property observers

-Each resource property must have its PropertyObserver (that implements PropertyObserverInterface).
+Similarly, each resource property must have its _PropertyObserver_, which implements the `PropertyObserverInterface`.
 An observer can handle one or more properties.

 To register a PropertyObserver: